daotq2000/seo/content/Introduction-to-seo/how-do-search-engines-work/_index.md

 ---
-title : "How Do Search Engines Work?
+title : "2.
+How Do Search Engines Work?
 Understanding the Basics of Crawling, Indexing, and Ranking"
 description: "How do search engines work?
 Discover the basics of crawling, indexing, and ranking to understand how search engines like Google and Bing find and rank websites." date : "`r Sys.Date()`" weight : 2